shrikantsharda/password-storing-app/README.md

-Ionic Framework (JS) Todo App With Cordova SQLite
+Ionic Framework (JS) Todo App With LokiJS
 ==========

 An application to store passwords